OpenNebula/docs/source/quick_start/deployment_basics/try_opennebula_on_kvm.rst

 Deploy
 ======

 Various command line parameters passed to the miniONE tool can customize the deployment process, e.g. the required OpenNebula version or initial passwords.
-You can get a list of available switches by running:
+You can get a list of available flags by running:

 .. prompt:: bash # auto